 In May 2017, I was named Utah's poet laureate.
 For the length of my four-year term, I will be working on a website that "maps" literary Utah.
 The site, "Mapping Literary Utah," will contain poems and prose excerpts by writers that reside or have resided in Utah.
 Similar to my project Mapping Salt Lake City, these literary works will be tagged on a map of Utah that a site visitor can peruse, allowing her to imagine the evolving relationship between writing and place.
 "Mapping Literary Utah" will launch in April 2020, with help from an Academy of American Poets' Poet Laureate Fellowship.

 While the bulk of the map will focus on conventionally published works, I would also like to include any oral histories and poems from First Nation tribes that might not have been widely disseminated.
 I will also expand our ideas about how place intersects with writing by focusing on the literary works that Japanese Americans interned at Topaz produced about their internment experience.
 Finally, I would like to include writers and poets that reflect the state's many ethnic, religious, and racial communities that have shaped Utah's cultural life.
 I am especially eager to hear from people in the community who know of archives or of writers that might otherwise be overlooked: any and all help is appreciated.

-For the 2018-19 year, I will also be at work on "West: A Translation" about the transcontinental railroad, a book-length poem commissioned by the Utah Arts Council and the Spike 150 committee.
-"West" will be performed at the Salt Lake Acting Company May 6 and 7, 2019, prior to performances of David Henry Hwang's play "The Dance and the Railroad."
-A work-in-progress talk and reading from "West" will also take place March 6 at the UMFA.
+For the 2018-19 year, I was at work on "West: A Translation" about the transcontinental railroad, a book-length poem commissioned by the Utah Arts Council and the Spike 150 committee.
+"West" was performed at the Salt Lake Acting Company May 6 and 7, 2019, prior to performances of David Henry Hwang's play "The Dance and the Railroad."
+A work-in-progress talk and reading from "West" also took place March 6 at the UMFA.

 If you are a Utah school, program, or arts institute interested in having me come and speak, please contact the Utah Arts Council here.